benstraw/grrquarterly/README.md

 - scaffolding for user management
 - scaffolding for posts management
 - super basic email functionality using brevo (send in blue api)
+- password reset flow with email containing a link to reset password with resetToken